paseto-standard/paseto-spec/docs/Rationale-V3-V4.md

 [random-key robustness](https://eprint.iacr.org/2020/1491) seriously.

-PASETO v4.local uses XChaCha20 to encrypt the message, but then uses a keyed BLAKE2b hash (which acts as HMAC) for the authentication tag.
+PASETO v4.local uses XChaCha20 to encrypt the message, but then uses a keyed BLAKE2b hash (which acts as MAC) for the authentication tag.

 ### v3.public